-Through the years Texas A&M AgriLife has used two versions of the same rule of thumb for fertilizing nitrogen (N) in wheat for grain depending on available soil test information:
+Through the years Texas A&M AgriLife in the Texas High Plains has used two versions of the same rule of thumb for fertilizing nitrogen (N) in wheat for grain depending on available soil test information:

 - Rule 1A) No soil test: 1.2 lbs.
 N per bushel of yield goal - Rule 1B) With soil test: 1.5 lbs.
-N per bushel of yield goal, then adjust fertilizer N down for the level of nitrate-N reported in the soil test (usually a 6" test, but down to 24" if you have deeper soil sample info.). - Rule 2) If grazing then going to grain, fertilize up to 2 lbs. of N per bushel of yield goal at planting, then when the cattle come off (by first jointing), fertilize again with another 0.75 lbs.
+N per bushel of yield goal, then adjust fertilizer N down for the level of nitrate-N reported in the soil test (usually a 6" test, but down to 24" if you have deeper soil sample info.) and any other known information like remaining projected N release from previous manure/compost applications or even nitrate-N that might be in the irrigation water. - Rule 2) If grazing then going to grain, fertilize up to 2 lbs. of N per bushel of yield goal at planting, then when the cattle come off (by first jointing), fertilize again with another 0.75 lbs.
 N per bushel of yield goal.
 Yes, cattle need to be off by jointing to ensure that grazing doesn't remove heads and reduce grain potential, but earnestly that is probably not soon enough for the additional round of N. Why?
-Because the growing point has already begun differentiating (potential seed number and spikelet number already being determined). - 3) When is the best time to top-dress N for grain yield?
+Because the growing point has already begun differentiating (potential seed number and spikelet number already being determined).
+Contact AgriLife Extension for a more refined version of Rule 2 that includes stocker weight, days of grazing, and a constant that may more closely detail N requirements.